-Haff is right on target, as more and more situations require specialized skills, such as those specific to cybersecurity, physical security, strategic planning or technology upgrade projects.
+Haff is right on target, as more and more situations require specialized skills, such as those specific to cybersecurity, strategic planning or technology upgrade projects.
 When these situations arise, a company that attempts to solely handle them in-house, on top of their existing workload, can put too much weight on internal IT departments, leaving them less likely to succeed.

 Read on to learn how we partner with many of our clients to alleviate these stresses, because your team deserves the resources and support necessary to succeed.

 CIO.com recently looked into the necessities of using sufficient IT specialists and following best practices.
 According to this article, turning to the same people for every IT-related event can leave them "burnt out."
 To help avoid this, companies can both consider existing management, IT staff, and any "on call" personnel carefully, and clearly define what constitutes an emergency or escalation worthy of their attention.

 - What kinds of IT tasks exist, and have we clearly defined responsible parties for each?

 - Does there seem to be potential to overwhelm one or more of these responsible parties?

 - Is there any scalability within the IT support infrastructure for times of unusually high or low demand?

 - Do the management and IT personnel who are at the core of your operations really need to be inundated with every single help desk ticket?